Wongwian Yai: History

 The circle was built following the Memorial Bridge (Phra Phutta Yodfa Bridge) opening on 6 April 1932, commemorating the 150th anniversary of the Chakri Dynasty and Bangkok City (Rattanakosin Kingdom).
 The bridge from old Bangkok conducted 11 new road projects to be built on Thonburi side of the Chao Phraya River, also with the circle.
 It was named Wongwian Yai, "big circle" in Thai, as there was a smaller traffic circle with a clock tower next to the Memorial Bridge called Wongwian Lek, "small circle".
 The statue of King Taksin was built 21 years later.

 Statue of King Taksin

 As a memorial to Taksin the Great, one of the great Thai kings who liberated the country after Ayutthaya was taken by the Burmese in 1767, a statue was built here in 1953, on the Thonburi side of the river where the king had established a new capital in 1768.
 The statue was created by the Italian sculptor Corrado Feroci, who worked under the Thai name Silpa Bhirasi.
 A state ceremony on a day of homage to the king, 28 December, has been held annually since 1954.
+The statue was constructed following a proposal submitted to the government by Thongyu Phutthaphat, MP for Thonburi.
+It was funded through public donations, and its design was selected through a public vote from a total of seven proposed designs.